-Coordination with Other Policies and Staff:
+Coordination with Other Policies and Staff

 At all times it is within the College's discretion to determine which policies apply to alleged prohibited conduct.
-Some prohibited conduct may result in а referral to other offices/departments, separate investigation, and separate sanctions under other College If there is additional information policies. discovered during the course of review or investigation of allegations through other offices/departments and where the prohibited conduct definitions would be met under this policy, an office/department will refer the case to the Title IX and Sexual Respect Office for further appropriate procedures.
+Some prohibited conduct may result in a referral to other offices/departments, separate investigation and separate sanctions under other College policies.
+If there is additional information discovered during the course of review or investigation of allegations through other offices/departments and where the prohibited conduct definitions could be met under this policy, an office/department will refer the case to the Title IX and Sexual Respect Office for further appropriate procedures.

-Statement on Academic Integrity and Freedom of Speech: The College is committed to the principles of free inquiry and expression.
+Statement on Academic Integrity and Freedom of Speech

+The College is committed to the principles of free inquiry and expression.
 Vigorous discussion and debate are fundamental to this commitment, and this policy is not intended to restrict teaching methods or freedom of expression.
 Offensiveness of conduct, standing alone, is not sufficient for the conduct to constitute prohibited conduct under this policy.
-The conduct must constitute sexual or gender-based misconduct, as defined by this policy, in order to be actionable.
+The conduct must constitute sex discrimination or sex-based harassment, as defined by this policy, in order to be actionable.